cotes2020/jekyll-theme-chirpy/_posts/15NetworkSec/NetworkBasic/2018-05-18-Network-basic.md

   - to which upper-layer protocol data should be forwarded,
   - from which upper-layer protocol the data is being sent.
 - `SequenceNum`:
-  - Indentify the position in the segmented data stream
+  - Identify the position in the segmented data stream
   - contains the sequence number for the first byte of data carried in that segment.
   - if segments arrive out of order, the recipient can put them back in the appropriate order.
 - `AcknowledgmentNum`: